Taylor-Carr/Paddle-HERE/README.md

 - User sign in and logout work as expected.

-- Blog post works as expected with full CRUD functionality.
+- Blog post works as expected with full CRUD functionality, create, update and delete.
+Posts also display the correct author and date/time.

 - Post likes work as expected.

-- Blog post comment work as intended with full CRUD functionality.
+- Blog post comment work as intended with full CRUD functionality, create, update and delete.

 - Comment like and unlike works as intended.